 The present issue occurs more often due to non-technicians interacting with the electronics.
-To further prevent this, the housing will be sealed from the user.
-The housing should only be opened and worked on by a technician for hardware repairs.
-This alone will reduce the number of incidences due to ESD.
-When such repairs are being implemented the technician will work on the device on an ESD protective mat and utilize an Anti-Static Wrist Strap to ensure that any lingering static charge is grounded.
+To further prevent this, the housing was sealed from the user.
+The housing should only be opened and worked on by a technician for hardware repairs if there is an electronic failure.
+This alone will reduce the number of incidences due to ESD in the future.
+When such repairs are being implemented the technician will work on the device on an ESD protective mat and utilize an anti-static wrist strap to ensure that any lingering static charge is grounded.

-Conformal coating, which is mentioned in section 4.11.3, also offers some ESD protection on the device as the electronics will be coated and have no direct contact with the individual.
+Conformal coating, which is mentioned in section 4.11.3, also offers some ESD protection on the device as the main PCB electronics are coated and have no direct contact with the individual.